ics-py/ics-py/CONTRIBUTING.rst

 To get a list of all available tasks, run :command:`tox -av`.

 .. note::
-    If you want to run any tasks of tox manually, you need to make sure that you also have all the dependencies of the task installed.
+    If you want to run any tasks of tox manually, you need to make sure that you also have all the testing dependencies of the task listed in ``tox.ini`` installed.
-    This is easily ensured by also installing the "dev" extra dependencies into you main environment:
+    You can also let tox `set up <https://tox.readthedocs.io/en/latest/example/devenv.html#creating-development-environments-using-the-devenv-option>`_ your development environment or re-use one of its test environments:

     .. code-block:: bash

-        $ poetry install --extras "dev"
+        $ tox -e py38
-        $ poetry shell
+        $ source .tox/py38/bin/activate
-        (.venv) $ pytest
+        (py38) $ pytest

-        (.venv) $ cd doc && sphinx-build
+    This also works without having poetry installed.

 If you are fixing a bug
 ^^^^^^^^^^^^^^^^^^^^^^^